Start with "Why?": A Winning L&D Story

 We also defined what success would look like?.
 We want our Nakama to say: "I can learn anytime, anywhere, about relevant things I need for my personal and professional development, through the best possible learning experience".

-The team translated that "Why?" into the Three-Es framework of the "How?", stands for "Engage, Enrich, and Experience".
-Those three words are literally the mandate of the team: how can we engage better with scale (platform question), how we can enrich our learning modules even further (content question), and how can we create the best learning experience that made Nakama 'coming back' for more, and 'giving back' by making themselves teacher/facilitator for other fellow Nakama (experience question).
+The team translated that "Why?" into the Three-Es framework of the "How?", which stands for "Engage, Enrich, and Experience".
+Those three words are literally the mandate of the team: how can we engage better with scale (platform question), how we can enrich our learning modules even further (content question), and how can we create the best learning experience that made Nakama 'coming back' for more, and 'giving back' by making themselves teacher/facilitator for another fellow Nakama (experience question).

 Define Metrics for Your L&D Effectiveness.

-As cliche as it sounds, but we do believe that ‘what matters need to be measured‘, hence the team put a clear metrics to understand how we evolve on all three prongs of our L&D programs: be it the platform's effectiveness ("Engage") by measuring unique Nakama visits, registration to courses available, completed courses, and numbers of internal Nakaguru (internal facilitators/contributors), or the content's effectiveness ("Enrich") by measuring number of contents produced, and learning pathways created because of those contents, and the experience side of L&D ("Experience") by having NPS (net promoter score) approach.
+As cliche as it sounds, but we do believe that ‘what matters need to be measured‘, hence the team put clear metrics to understand how we evolve on all three prongs of our L&D programs: be it the platform's effectiveness ("Engage") by measuring unique Nakama visits, registration to courses available, completed courses, and numbers of internal Nakaguru (internal facilitators/contributors), or the content's effectiveness ("Enrich") by measuring a number of contents produced, and learning pathways created because of those contents, and the experience side of L&D ("Experience") by having NPS (net promoter score) approach.
 These metrics help the team to focus on specific deep-dive intervention whenever it's needed to ensure the overall ecosystem works.

 Individualise, and Gamify.

-L&D is an important pillar of an innovative organisation where employees in the company are expected to collaborate in creating the next best thing for their customers.
+L&D is an important pillar of an innovative organization where employees in the company are expected to collaborate in creating the next best thing for their customers.
 And it is even more important for a Purpose-driven company like Tokopedia with a mission to democratize commerce through technology in Indonesia, as we all know.
-Those three insights were the secret ingredients from L&D team in building a learning organisation in our company.
+Those three insights were the secret ingredients from the L&D team in building a learning organization in our company.
 Despite it having shaped well in a short period of three years, it is a work in progress where we continue to make it better, as our DNA said.
-The fact that Tokopedia has won Gold prize for L&D in the HR Excellence Award 2020 is an important milestone to validate that we are on the right track, but the opportunity to innovate further in the L&D space is limitless.
+The fact that Tokopedia has won the Gold prize for L&D in the HR Excellence Award 2020 is an important milestone to validate that we are on the right track, but the opportunity to innovate further in the L&D space is limitless.
 So we will.